fyquah/fyquah.github.io/portfolio/index.md

       description="
 <p>
-  This bot plays Basketball FFVR, otherwise known as the Facebook messenger basketball game, automatically, destroying most human high scores.
+  This bot plays Basketball FFVR, otherwise known as the Facebook messenger basketball game, automatically, destroying even the best human high scores.
   The bot treats the game as a blackbox, essentially playing the game simply by moving the mouse as a human would to control the ball's projection.
 </p>
 <p>
-  This little project was created in a skiing trip when I grew frustrated that I from not being able to beat my friend in the game, despite trying for over 3 days.
-  The gameplay is based on simple physics laws.
+  I worked on this project in a ski trip when I grew frustrated from the inability to beat my friend's high score (165 points), after trying for over three days.
+The bot's gameplay is based on simple physics laws.
   <a target='_blank' href='https://youtu.be/_TRNYrzJhRQ'>
   Click here for a video demo</a>.
 The source code is available in
   <a target='_blank' href='https://github.com/fyquah95/basketball'>github</a>.